amirkrs/CS4012wrapups/Readme.md

-This is a test that I'm doing to see if this works.
+This is a test that I'm doing to see if this works. typing new shit to see if git notices.